VrushankPatel/interview-matters/system-design/database-design-and-indexing/README.md

 - How does indexing affect insert/update performance?
 - Describe composite indexes and their usage.
 - When to use denormalization in database design?

+## Common Interview Questions
+- Explain the differences between 1NF, 2NF, and 3NF.
+- What are clustered vs non-clustered indexes?
+- How does indexing affect query performance?
+- When to use denormalization?
+- Describe database partitioning strategies.

 ## References
 - "Database System Concepts" by Silberschatz.